open-rdc/orne_navigation/README.md

 t_frog_ros_pkgs
 =================
-This repository contains metapackages and files for installation/use of the T-frog.
+This repository contains metapackages and files for installation/use of the i-Cart mini.

-## Other T-frog Repositories
+## Other i-Cart mini Repositories

 Package | Repository URL
 ------- | --------------